Top U.S. court won't hear Argentina bond dispute appeal

 FERNANDEZ SIDELINED

-Fernandez is to be operated on Tuesday for a cerebral hematoma, taking her out of action in the midst of the court battle and three weeks before a key mid-term election that will determine the clout she enjoys in Congress during her final two years in office.
+Over the weekend, Fernandez was ordered to bed for a month with a cerebral hematoma, taking her out of action three weeks before a key mid-term election that will determine the clout she enjoys in Congress during her final two years in office.
+Analysts said the legal and political winds were not blowing in her government's favour.

+"What is becoming clear is that Argentina is slowly getting closer to an unfavourable ruling, ordering it to pay the holdout hedge funds," said Pablo Lavigne, an economist with Datarisk, a consultancy in Buenos Aires.

 Fernandez vows never to pay the holdouts, whom she derides as "vultures" for picking over the bones of the 2002 default, which pushed millions of middle class Argentines into poverty.